 - Have you met someone new, who has made you reevaluate what you’re romantically looking for?

-Since blogging about Love and Dating, I’ve learnt how crucial physical desire is in relationships.
+Since blogging about love and dating, I’ve realised how much physical attraction can affect relationships.
 Notions on shallowness and over aiming (wanting an unrealistic vision), make some agree to lack-lustre dates.
 Sure, looks aren’t everything, and beauty fades eventually.
 But, without physical attraction, what good does the rest offer?
 A life without romantic passion doesn’t feel fulfilling.